 - build a small corpus with data from a language documentation or gathered from Internet resources,

 - learn about differences and parallels between corpus linguistics and language documentation,

 - learn about different uses of language documentations, for example, in language revitalization, in lexicography or development of teaching materials.

 Student’s activity in class = 10%,

-one assessment tasks (individual or group project)= 40%,
+assessment tasks (individual or group projects)= 40%,

 final exam = 50%